War Without End: the legacies of World War I

 2017-2018 Symposium: Juvenescence/Obsolescence: Humanities Approaches to Aging Across the Ages

 We are excited to announce the theme of our 2017-2018 symposium is Juvenescence/Obsolescence: Humanities Approaches to Aging across the Ages.
 There will be events all year long on the topic of age.
-This will include a humanities collaboration reading group (texts to be announced), a yearlong talk series curated by MHC faculty board member Frédéric Rondeau: “Life of Ideas, Notions, and Concepts” which will include a fall panel, spring panel, and guest speakers Enzo Traverso and Éric Méchoulan, a two day event on “The Analog Age” with special guest Damon Krukowski, an examination of the book Juvenescence, lectures, class tie-ins, events during digital humanities week, and a focus on age during the pre-performance lecture series.
+This includes a humanities collaboration reading group; a yearlong talk series curated by MHC faculty board member Frédéric Rondeau: “Life of Ideas, Notions, and Concepts” which will include a fall panel, spring panel, and guest speakers Enzo Traverso and Éric Méchoulan; a two day event on “The Analog Age” with special guest Damon Krukowski; an examination of the book Juvenescence; lectures; class tie-ins; events during digital humanities week; and a focus on age during the pre-performance lecture series.

 2016–2017 Saga and Story: An Interdisciplinary Exploration from the Vikings to Our Time

 Organized by Sarah Harlan-Haughey (English/Honors) and Joel Anderson (History), this year-long symposium investigated and analyzed the importance of medieval narratives in historical context as well as in contemporary fiction.
 There have been lectures by Harvard scholars Joseph Harris and Stephen Mitchell, a graduate student conference and a reading group, as well as several course offerings connected to the symposium’s theme.
 In March Svanhildur Óskarsdóttir from The Árni Magnússon Institute for Icelandic Studies spoke on Njal’s Saga, and in April the symposium concluded with a gala event: a two-day conference on the Icelandic writer Halldòr Laxness.